User Guide: Jaksta Media Recorder for Mac

 - Always Record HTTP: When checked, HTTP streams will be recorded rather than downloaded.

-- Conversion Location set the folder that you would like Jaksta to save your converted files.
+- Conversion Location: Set the folder that you would like Jaksta Media Recorder to save your converted files.

-- Ignore Shockwave Flash: Leave this checked if you want Jaksta to ignore SWF files like flash banner ads.
+- Ignore Shockwave Flash: Leave this checked if you want Jaksta Media Recorder to ignore SWF files like flash banner ads.

-- Max number of segments: When Jaksta downloads, it asks for different parts of the media simultaneously.
+- Max number of segments: When Jaksta Media Recorder downloads, it asks for different parts of the media simultaneously.
 This effectively speeds up the downloading process.
-If you find that Jaksta is using too much network bandwidth to record, reduce this number.
+If you find that Jaksta Media Recorder is using too much network bandwidth to record, reduce this number.
 Increasing this to more than 5 segments won’t speed up downloads though.

 - Minimum Segment size: Lets you determine how big the smallest segments to download should be.
 For example, if this is set to 300 Kb, and the size of the video to be downloaded is 300 Kb, then a single request will be used.
 For smaller media files, downloading with a single request is faster than using multiple segments.